nhsengland/sharing-platform-docs/research/user-research-20210609.md

 # FutureNHS User Research - 9th June 2021
 ## Objective
 The focus of this research was to build an understanding of current usage of Permissions and Notifications by Members and Workspace managers.
-On the current Kahootz platform, we were interesting in:
+On the current Kahootz platform, we were interested  in:
 * Managing permissions (workspace managers)
 * Managing notifications (workspace managers & members)
 * Using notifications (members & time allowing for managers)